terotests/evg/README.md

 - `font-size`, `font-family` can be used to specify TTF fonts used (or `fonts/` dir for CLI)
 - horizontal align `align=center`, `align=left`, `align=right`
 - absolute positioning `top` and `left`, `bottom`, `right`
+- flag `overflow="hidden"` for View and Path elements

 Extra features include: